 Issues with the format

-1. AMP pages prohibit <script>
+- AMP pages prohibit

 No script means (for the most part) no interactives, no menus, no share overlays, no saving, gifting, or sharing, no expanding content, no cart or tool integration, no comments.
 Sometimes AMP provides alternatives, but the ability for publishers to design their own UX is reduced.
-Less differentiation = less competition = lower revenue.
+Less differentiation = less competition = lower revenue. - Centralisation of third party vendors

-In the documentation for AMP analytics 90% of the words describe how to integrate with Google Analytics.
-Yes, you can also use amp-analytics to integrate with, say, Adobe’s SiteCatalyst, but Adobe’s advice suggests using amp-iframe instead. amp-ad has a similar problem, with a whitelist of ad networks that it supports.
+to integrate with, say, Adobe’s SiteCatalyst, but Adobe’s advice suggests using amp-iframe instead. amp-ad has a similar problem, with a whitelist of ad networks that it supports.
 This is a problem if you use one that’s not on this list (for example if you have your own in-house solution).
-The project is good at accepting submissions for new vendors, but it sets up a barrier to entry and a class system – Google is first class, other known vendors are second, everyone else is last.
+The project is good at accepting submissions for new vendors, but it sets up a barrier to entry and a class system – Google is first class, other known vendors are second, everyone else is last. - It’s not always faster

 For well built, modern, well optimised web pages with good user experience like The Guardian or the FT, the AMP page can actually load more slowly than our own pages, from a cold cache (the FT just won an industry award for fastest site).